Search

 Teeth have what are basically memory fibers around them, almost like a rubber band.
 You can move them a certain way and the rubber stretches, but it still wants to rotate back to how it was before.
 Over time, the longer they’ve been wearing their retainers, the rubber bands weaken and the tooth becomes less likely to relapse.
 So we have kiddos who finish treatment and they’re really good about wearing their retainers, then they’re less likely to relapse as adults even if they lose their retainers.
 But within the first two years after treatment, they definitely need to see their orthodontist to replace a lost retainer as quickly as possible.

-If you’re ready to schedule your child’s free orthodontic consultation with Dr. N or any of our Dental Depot orthodontists, you can request an appointment online, schedule by text, or even try our free virtual consultation tool to get started.
+If you’re ready to schedule your child’s free orthodontic consultation with Dr. N or any of our Dental Depot orthodontists, you can request an appointment online.
 Dr. N is accepting new patients and our offices offer a variety of convenient payment options to help you get the smile you want.
 Want to learn more about Dr. N?
 Visit her bio here!

 Request appointment at: